1926 Colored World Series: Game 8

-Bacharach inched one closer to winning the Series with a shutout win over the Giants that included a complete game shutout by Arthur "Rats" Henderson.
+Bacharach inched one closer to winning the Series with a shutout win over the Giants that included a complete-game shutout by Rats Henderson.
 By the time of the eighth inning, Bacharach had left six runners on base combined, while Chicago had left three behind.

 Country Brown started the eighth inning with a single through second base.
 Chance Cummings followed that up by advancing to first base on an error by first baseman Jim Brown.
 A wild pitch by starting pitcher George Harney meant that there was runners on third and second base, and Oliver Marcell was soon intentionally walked.
 With Chaney White at the plate, he belted a single to left field that left fielder Sandy Thompson would have trouble fielding after it landed, and the result was that White cleared the bases and advanced to second base.
 The scoring subsided afterwards on two groundouts and a flyout, but Bacharach led 3–0.

 The two teams each had a chance in the ninth for further scoring.
 Bacharach had the bases loaded with two out on the basis of a single and two walks, but a strikeout ended the threat.
 Chicago responded with a leadoff walk by Jelly Gardner, but a pop-out and a force-out meant that Sandy Thompson was at first base with two out, although a single by John Hines put the tying run at the plate in George Sweatt.
 However, he flied out to right field to end the game.
-Henderson threw a complete game shutout while allowing just three hits while striking out seven and walking two.
+Henderson threw a complete-game shutout while allowing just three hits while striking out seven and walking two.
 Harney allowed three runs (one earned) on six hits while walking six and striking out two.